How Much Do Large Language Model Cheat on Evaluation? Benchmarking Overestimation under the One-Time-Pad-Based Framework: Evaluation

 \subsubsection{Implementation Details}

 We assess the performance of the aforementioned LLMs with LM Evaluation Harness~\cite{harness}.
-Specifically, we use greedy search in the generation, with the maximized token length of 50.
+Following previous studies~\cite{lab1,lab2,lab3,lab4,lab5,lab6}, we use greedy search in the generation, with the maximized token length of 50.
 We use the ``exact matching'' for seeking answers and compute the accuracy among all samples.
 While the dataset covers eight different domains, the generation process remains consistent across them.
-Figure~\ref{fig:details} in Appendix provides an overview of the instructions we used.
 All open-source LLMs are executed with $4~\times$ Nvidia H100 GPUs.

-\subsection{Evaluating the Performances}
+\subsection{Evaluating The Performances}

-We conduct experiments on our private benchmarks, ArxivRollBench2024b with Sequencing (S), Cloze (C), and Prediction (P) among 8 domains, as respectively shown in Table \ref{tab:table_s}, Table \ref{tab:table_c}, and Table \ref{tab:table_p}.
+We conduct experiments on our private benchmarks, ArxivRollBench2024b with Sequencing (S), Cloze (C), and Prediction (P) among 8 domains, where the results on sequencing are shown in Table \ref{tab:table_s}.
 We identify several key findings:

 $\bullet$ \textbf{Open-source LLMs show performance comparable to closeAIs.} Open-source LLMs have shown remarkable progress in recent years.
 While the performance of many open-source models remains relatively low, certain models rival proprietary counterparts.
 For instance, Kimi-K2, the best-performing open-source model, consistently achieves accuracy rates exceeding 40\%, closely matching Gemini and Claude and even surpassing it in some tasks.